YoungJoongUNC/human_video_novel_view_synthesis/README.md

 unzip xxx.zip

 -every image is 4 channel which is: RGB+mask (foreground/background --> foreground is denoted as 1 and background as 0)

+## Citation

+If you use this dataset in your research, please cite following both papers.

+Rotationally-Temporally Consistent Novel View Synthesis of Human Performance Video (ECCV 2020) Rotationally-Consistent Novel View Synthesis for Humans (ACM MM 2020)

+## Contact

+If you have any questions regarding the repo, please contact Youngjoong Kwon (youngjoong@cs.unc.edu) or create an issue.